 trace parent and

 trace state) as defined in the Trace Context specification.
 Middleware and frameworks will then be empowered to forward the headers standardized by the W3C and propagate them to outgoing calls, thereby avoiding the breakage of end-to-end monitoring of individual requests.

 Introducing W3C Trace Context support in Dynatrace – get even more precise answers

-We’re happy to announce the start of the Early Access Program for W3C Trace Context support in Dynatrace.
+We’re happy to announce the start of the Preview for W3C Trace Context support in Dynatrace.
 Openness is in the DNA of our software intelligence platform.
 Supporting the W3C Trace Context will provide significant value to our customers as Davis, our AI-engine, provides even more precise answers with the improved end-to-end visibility, not just more data as traditional monitoring solutions.